What to do if the image becomes blurred? Signs of a malfunctioning endoscope

 • Drain water after use, especially for liquid-cooled systems.

-• Always activate cooling before inserting the endoscope into a hot area.
+• Always activate cooling before inserting the endoscope into a hot zone.

 • Clean lenses regularly, even between uses.

-• Store equipment in a clean, dry, dust-free environment.
+• Store equipment in a clean, dry, dust-free area.

 Some situations leave no room for doubt.
 If you notice :